 The City of London Corporation is a single legal entity and legislation treats it as a local authority for tax purposes.
 City Re Limited, a wholly-owned subsidiary of the City of London Corporation in its City's Cash capacity, conforms to the tax requirements for Guernsey companies.
-Barking Power Limited and Thames Power Limited are both subject to Corporation Tax, although no tax was payable on activities for the year ended 31 March 2021.
+Barking Power Limited and Thames Power Limited are both subject to Corporation Tax and taxation of £1,356.79 was payable on activities for the year ended 31 March 2022 (2020/21: £1,656.35).